Program in Near Eastern Studies

-The Program in Near Eastern Studies provides students in any department of the University the opportunity to study the languages, modern history, and contemporary culture and institutions of the Near East.
-Its purpose is to enhance a liberal education and to offer additional training for students who plan a career in that area.
-For this program, the Near East is defined as the entire Arab world and the present-day states of Iran, Israel, and Turkey.
+The Program in Near Eastern Studies provides students in any department of the University the opportunity to study the languages, history, and culture and institutions of the Near East and the broader Islamicate world.
+Its purpose is to enhance a liberal education and to offer additional training for students who plan a career in those areas.

 Admission to the Program